-One of the most common questions I get is in regard to facial treatments—the best ones, the ones that yield the most visible results, and, unsurprisingly, the ones that won't cost half a month's rent.
+The most common questions I get are in regard to facial treatments—the best ones, the ones that yield the most visible results, and, unsurprisingly, the ones that won't cost half a month's rent.
 And while I can list of dozens that check off the first two, the third is harder to come by.
 Good, professionally administered skincare does often come at a cost.
 But it doesn't have to.

-I discussed the topic with the other editors at Byrdie HQ and we came up with a comprehensive list of the top skincare treatments you can still sample when you're less than flush.
+I discussed the topic with the other editors at Byrdie HQ (as well as a few of our favorite contributors) and we came up with a comprehensive list of the top skincare treatments you can still sample when you're less than flush.
 Each one is under $100 and works no matter what your skin type is.
 So without further ado—keep scrolling for the breakdown.

-What it is: A 15-minute laser and light treatment to deep-clean and tone your skin, and over time, the facial works to improve acne, redness, unevenness, dullness, hyperpigmentation, photoaging.
+What it is: A 15-minute laser and light treatment designed to deep-clean and tone your skin, and over time, the facial promises to improve acne, redness, unevenness, dullness, hyperpigmentation, photoaging.

 What it is: A 15-minute professional peel meant to reveal brighter, smoother, and healthier skin.
-Plus, after removing the dead, dull skin, the treatment allows for the better absorption of the products you already own.
+Plus, after removing the dead, dull skin, the treatment promises to allow for the better absorption of the products you already own.

 Where it is: Various locations in NY, CT, CA, AZ, IL, and TX